View Invariant Learning for Vision-Language Navigation in Continuous Environments: Experiments

 \subsection{Performance under varied viewpoints}

-The \textit{Varied Viewpoint} protocol used in the top block of Table \ref{tab:vv_r2r_ce} corresponds to our proposed V$^2$-VLNCE setting.
-Concretely, each viewpoint is defined by a height-angle pair $(h, \theta)$ sampled from a uniform distribution $\mathcal{U}([-0.5\,\text{m}, 0.5\,\text{m}]) \times \mathcal{U}([-30^\circ, 30^\circ])$, relative to the standard VLNCE configuration.
+The \textit{Varied Viewpoint} protocol corresponds to our proposed V$^2$-VLNCE setting.
+Concretely, each viewpoint is defined by a height-angle pair $(h, \theta)$ sampled from a uniform distribution $\mathcal{U}([-0.5\text{m}, 0.5\text{m}]) \times \mathcal{U}([-30^\circ, 30^\circ])$, relative to the standard VLNCE configuration.
 This generalized setup better reflects real-world differences and tests model robustness to viewpoint shifts.
 As a baseline, we include GVNav~\cite{li2025ground}, which introduces a \textit{Ground-level Viewpoint} setting by lowering the camera height to 0.8 meters.
 Although GVNav does not account for angles and uses a fixed-height viewpoint, it is the only prior work that explicitly investigates viewpoint shift in VLNCE.
-We therefore consider it a relevant setting and include it in Table \ref{tab:vv_r2r_ce}.
-For models with released checkpoints, we evaluate their performance under our \textit{Varied Viewpoint} setting and the \textit{Ground-level Viewpoint} setting by computing the metrics, and report the results in Table \ref{tab:vv_r2r_ce}.
+We therefore consider it a relevant setting.

-\textbf{Performance on R2R-CE.} Table \ref{tab:vv_r2r_ce} shows that applying VIL substantially improves performance under the \textit{Varied Viewpoint} setting.
+\textbf{Performance on R2R-CE.} Table \ref{tab:combined_r2r_rxr_ce} shows that applying VIL substantially improves performance under the \textit{Varied Viewpoint} setting.
 For example, ETPNav + VIL achieves significant gains over the base ETPNav model on both val-seen and val-unseen splits.
 Specifically, our model improves NE by 0.68-1.14, nDTW by 3\%–7\%, OSR by 6\%–9\%, SR by 8\%–15\%, and SPL by 7\%–13\%.
 Similarly, compared to BEVBert, our method shows consistent improvement across all metrics.
 These results demonstrate the effectiveness of VIL in promoting viewpoint-robust navigation behavior.
 Moreover, compared to GVNav, a method specifically designed for \textit{Ground-level Viewpoint}, ETPNav + VIL still performs better on val-unseen (e.g., +3\% OSR, +2\% SR, +2\% SPL).
 This suggests that our method can be generalized to \textit{Ground-level Viewpoint} as well, even without training on matched \textit{Ground-level Viewpoint} samples.
-We also conduct significant tests and report the results in Appendix \ref{app:significant}.